-After more than five years of working for English language magazines and websites in Istanbul as an editor and writer, I decided I had enough of the absurdity that calls itself 9-5 office work and became a freelancer, first traveling the world as a scriptwriter for a documentary about falconry and later profiling interesting personalities for Dubai-based independent magazine, Brownbook.
+After more than five years of working for English language magazines and websites in Istanbul as an editor and writer, I became a freelancer, first traveling the world as a scriptwriter for a documentary about falconry and later profiling interesting personalities for Dubai-based independent magazine, Brownbook.
 I also worked with Copenhagen-based indie publisher A Book From Lind to create an unusual Istanbul city guide, wrote online travel and culture articles for the London-based travel website The Culture Trip, and completed book projects for Berlin-based publisher Gestalten, among other works.
 After falling in love with a German architect (who is now my husband), I moved to Berlin in 2017.

 I’m always open to new collaborations, commissions, and projects so please feel free to contact me at email@example.com.
 I also do translations (DE-EN/TR-EN) and very meticulous proofreading/editing work.